My Boo (Usher and Alicia Keys song): Music video

 Directed by both Usher and music video director Chris Robinson, "My Boo" clip was filmed in New York City.
 The storyline of the video is a reflection of the song's lyrics.
 The footage starts with Usher in a living room watching a video for "Bad Girl", a song from Confessions.
 The "Bad Girl" intro features Usher singing the song in a club setting while admiring a scantily-dressed woman.
 He turns the set off and slumps down on the sofa before laying on it with his foot propped up.
 After a moment of silent, nostalgic reflection, he starts to sing the intro of "My Boo".
 The video then shows him and Alicia Keys in their separate quarters, preparing to head out, while singing their part of the song.
 Usher eventually steps out on streets of New York; likewise, Keys is out in her car.
 She leaves the car and walks down the street, and the couple meet up in the middle of Times Square, cuddling each other and on the brink of kissing.
-The music video debuted on MTV's TRL at number nine on September 16, 2004.
-It remained on the countdown for twenty-seven days, becoming the only Confession video to chart.
+The music video debuted on MTV's TRL at number nine on September 16, 2004 and remained on the countdown for twenty-seven days.

 The music video on YouTube has received over 180 million views as of May 2024.